Maynooth, Ireland - Maynooth University

 - Submit the LUC online application.

-- Once your LUC application has been submitted and approved, the Office for International Programs will share your information with Maynooth University.
+- Once your LUC application has been submitted and approved, the Office of International Programs will share your information with Maynooth University.
 You will be expected to complete the Maynooth University application after you have been nominated.

 - March 15 – Fall semester